springmeyer/profiling-guide/README.md

     sudo perf --help

-If you are running `docker` these commands probably will probably either not work or will not result in a working `perf` command.
+If you are running `docker` these commands will probably either not work or will not result in a working `perf` command.
 If a perf command is installed it will may dump an error like:

 ```
 WARNING: perf not found for kernel 4.4.30